hfoley2013/web-scraper/README.md

   * `pip install requests`
 * Use `git clone` to clone the repo to your local machine
   * `git clone https://github.com/hfoley2013/web-scraper.git`
-* Your repo is now ready to run the Capital Finder program
+* Your repo is now ready to run the **Wikipedia Missing Citations Report Generator** program
 * Run the code using `python modules/scraper.py`
 * You will be prompted for a search URL in the command line
 * Enter a Wikipedia URL into the CLI and hit `enter`